 In 2015 came The Killer Instinct, of which Classic Rock stated: “All ten tracks here would sound glorious blasting from a jukebox in the best spit ’n’ sawdust bar in town.”
 And in 2017 there was Heavy Fire, a top 10 hit in the UK, acclaimed by MOJO for its “glorious, free-roaming twin-lead guitars”, “jubilant songs”, and the band’s ability to “distil hard rock to its elemental state”.
 2019 saw the release of the band’s fourth album “Another State of Grace”.
 The album’s related tour was cut short due to the worldwide COVID pandemic.

-Four albums in, Black Star Riders are due to let loose the fifth incarnation of their unique musical prowess with their upcoming album, ‘Wrong Side Of Paradise’.
+Four albums in, Black Star Riders have let loose the fifth incarnation of their unique musical prowess with their new album, ‘Wrong Side Of Paradise’.
 The band entered the studio in Autumn 2021 with their GRAMMY-nominated long-term producer Jay Ruston (Stone Sour, Uriah Heep, Anthrax, Steel Panther) to record the follow-up to 2019’s ‘Another State of Grace’ in Los Angeles at Dave Grohl’s Studio 606 (“a fantastic experience, a wonderful studio with an amazing sounding live room.
 The rock ‘n’ roll history that is well documented and ingrained in the vintage Neve Console there is spine tingling,” enthuses Warwick) and at Christian Martucci’s Toochtone Sound in Bend, OR.

 In discussing the spirit of the album, Warwick states: “As with all BSR albums, Wrong Side Of Paradise is an anthemic statement of intent, driven by ferocious guitars and thundering drums.
 I can only write about my own personal experiences, my families, my friends and how I see a world that is unravelling and changing faster than we can comprehend.
 That being said, I’m a firm believer in the power of positivity, something that echoes throughout this album.”